 "Artichokes are another spring vegetable that can really help you trim down," Keller says.
 "Served either hot or cold, artichokes are very low in calories.
 A large artichoke provides 15 percent of the daily requirements of folate and vitamin C, 300mg of potassium and about 2g of fiber.
 And since they take so long to eat, artichokes also help stretch a meal out, which is also helpful for weight loss.
 The key, of course, is to dip the leaves in a simple lemon juice based vinaigrette – not butter or mayonnaise," says Keller.
-We love this recipe for skinny stuffed artichokes.

 Diet Food: New Potatoes